ptanand/booking-server/README.md

               - Four (4) days.

 - What will be the steps in building this application?
   - Download templates (server and client) from GA.
   - Build wireframes / ERD
   - Review planning.
   - Work on the server template.
   - Auth Sign up with email, password and password confirmation.
   - Auth Sign in with email and password.
   - Auth Sign out when signed in.
   - Auth Sign up and Sign in must only be available to not signed in users.
   - Auth Logout and Change password must only be available to signed in users.
   - Ensure all forms must clear after submit success and user sign-out.
   - Give feedback to the user after each action's success or failure.
   - Get images / clips to use on clients template.
   - Be able to create a pledge.
   - Be able to update the pledge.
   - Be able to delete a pledge.
   - Be able to view single and all pledges.
   - Give feedback on user actions.
   - Clear all forms after submit.
   - Design.
   - Git add all.
   - Git commit.
   - Git push.
   - Git deploy.

+## Installation:
+- Fork and Clone repository.
+- Checkout to new branch.
+- Run NPM Install to instal the required dependencies.

 ## Paths and Methods:

-# Auth
+### Auth
 - Sign Up (POST) URL + '/sign-up/'
 - Sign In (POST) URL + '/sign-in/'
 - Sign Out (DELETE) URL + '/sign-out/'
 - Change Password (PATCH) URL + '/change-password/'

-# Tasks
+### Tasks
 - Create Task (POST) URL + '/booking/'
 - Index Task (GET) URL + '/booking/'
 - Show Task (GET) URL +'/booking/' + :id
 - Update Task (PATCH) URL + '/booking/' + :id
 - Delete Task (DELETE) URL + '/booking/' + :id

-## User Stories:
+### User Stories:

 - To use this app a person has to ba a registered member.
 - A user must sign up to become a member.